adowair/ali.dowair.com/content/posts/why-write-in-arabic.en.md

 ---

-If you like what you're reading, shoot me a message or follow me on [LinkedIn](https://linkedin.com/in/alidowair)!
+If you like what you're reading or have any feedback, shoot me a message or follow me on [LinkedIn](https://linkedin.com/in/alidowair).